mementum/backtrader/docs/automated-bt-run/automated-bt-run.rst

    The same notation and rules apply to ``--observer``, ``--analyzer`` and ``--indicator`` options

-   Obvioously for the corresponding objects type
+   Obviously for the corresponding object types

-The output.
+The output

 .. thumbnail:: ./bt-run-sma-crossover.png